 In my garden, on a rare sunny day during the British summer.

-I live in Somerset in the south-west of England, where I spend most of my time writing.
-The rest is spent reading, drawing, gardening and hooping (plus all the boring things that we all have to do).
+I'm a British author and I live in Somerset in the south-west of England, where I spend most of my time writing.
+The rest is spent reading, drawing, taking pictures, gardening and hooping (plus all the boring things that we all have to do).

-I'm not one of those people who have always written, or wanted to.
+I'm not someone who has always written, or wanted to.
 It didn't even occur to me to try until I was in my forties, but the moment I did, I was hooked.
-When I first started, the thought of writing a 60,000 word novel filled me with a feeling of dread.
+However, when I first started, the thought of writing a 60,000 word novel filled me with a feeling of dread.
 I couldn't imagine how anyone could write that many words.
 So, I started out with scripts.
 That seemed somehow easier, except, of course, it wasn't.
 There are many rules to writing scripts.
 Brevity is the key, and leaving a lot of the description and setting to others.
 And the format is very specific.
 I submitted a number of scripts to the BBC Writers Room and a couple of them even got read (my first did and I really didn't care what they said, because it had got that far).

 After several years of writing spec TV scripts, at the beginning of 2009 I turned my hand to writing short stories.
 The transition made sense, because brevity is they key with short stories, as well.
 This brought some success.
-I had stories published in everything from women's magazines (under the pen name of Lily Bond) to a Doctor Who CD, from anthologies to online publications - and I was placed in one or two competitions.
-I particulary like writing very short stories (also known as flash fiction), which I now do on an almost daily basis on Instagram (under the username julietboydauthor).
+I had stories published in women's magazines (under the pen name of Lily Bond), a Doctor Who CD, anthologies and online publications - and I was placed in one or two competitions.
+I found I particulary liked writing very short stories (also known as flash fiction).
+This is still the case.

 Most of my writing could broadly be called young adult, mainly because of the character ages.
-However, I have recently embarked on a project for a younger audience, which you'll find under Children's Books in the menus.
+However, In recent years, I have started writing for an even younger audience, which I enjoy immensely.